 With Medijump you can browse 1 facilities offering Neurological Rehabilitation procedures in Austria.
 The cheapest price available is $481 in Lassnitzhohe.
 And for the cheapest price globally, prices start from $42 in Spain.

-Lassnitzhohe Private Clinic, located in Miglitzpromenade, Lassnitzhohe, Austria offers patients Neurological Rehabilitation procedures among its total of 5 available procedures, across 3 different specialties.
-The cost of a Neurological Rehabilitation procedure ranges from ฿17,300 to ฿27,600, whilst the national average price is approximately ฿17,300.
-There are many specialists available at the Clinic, with 10 in total, and they are accredited by ISO 9001:2008
+Lassnitzhohe Private Clinic, can be found in Miglitzpromenade, Lassnitzhohe, Austria and offers its patients Neurological Rehabilitation procedures as well as 5 other procedures, across 3 different procedure categories.
+The price of a Neurological Rehabilitation procedure varies from ฿17,300 to ฿27,600, and the average price is around ฿17,300.
+Many medical professionals work at the Clinic, with 10 in total, and Lassnitzhohe Private Clinic is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?